Updated April 13, 2022

 Homebuyers will also find leniency when it comes to the down payment, as none is required.
 Also, no mortgage insurance is required, instead, you’ll pay a funding fee once and never again.

 If you’re willing to relocate to a rural area, you may qualify for a U.S. Department of Agriculture home loan.
-USDA rules for credit scoring is not clear cut, with many lending institutions requiring at least a 640 for underwriting a USDA loan.
+USDA rules for credit scoring are not clear cut, with many lending institutions requiring at least a 640 for underwriting a USDA loan.

 However, if you can provide a credit score of 640 you may qualify for zero down in interest.
 If you can’t, you may be able to find lending if you can provide a substantial down payment.